Security

 • Determine strategic locations for surveillance cameras throughout the event area considering both indoor and outdoor spaces.
 These could include entrances, exits, main thoroughfares, high-traffic areas, and points of interest.

-• Determine camera types based on the event's needs such as fixed cameras for consistent monitoring, pan-tilt-zoom (PTZ) cameras for flexible coverage, and specialised cameras for low-light or outdoor environments.
+• Determine the camera types you require based on your event's needs.
+These may include fixed cameras for consistent monitoring, pan-tilt-zoom (PTZ) cameras for flexible coverage, and specialised cameras for low-light or outdoor environments.

 • Trained personnel should monitor the camera feeds in real-time from a central control room or designated monitoring area to allow for immediate response to any suspicious or concerning activities.